nils-mathieu/piscine-rust/module-04.md

 ```

 Create a **program** that reads the standard input of the program, and copies it to the standard
-output, as well as every file specified in the command-line arguments.
+output, as well as every file specified in command-line arguments.

 Example: